c-rizz/lr_gym/README.md

 ```

 To use in headless setups you may want to use pyvirtualdisplay, for it to work you
-will need to install the following system dependencies:
+will need to install the following system dependencies (however you will not have GPU acceleration for rendering if you use it):

 ```
 sudo apt install xvfb xserver-xephyr tigervnc-standalone-server xfonts-base
 ```

-## Examples - Cartpole
+## Examples - Cartpole hardcoded

 The environment can be tested using a python script that executes a hard-coded policy
 through the python gym interface: